geodynamics/pylith/docs/user/components/petsc/Manager.md

-# PetscManager
+# Manager

 % WARNING: Do not edit; this is a generated file!
-:Full name: `pylith.utils.PetscManager`
+:Full name: `pylith.petsc.Manager`
 :Journal name: `petsc`

 Manage PETSc options.

 ## Example

-Example of setting `PetscManager` Pyre properties and facilities in a parameter file.
+Example of setting `Manager` Pyre properties and facilities in a parameter file.

 :::{code-block} cfg
 [pylithapp.petsc]